Brock Pemberton: Colleges and Kansas newspaper work

 He entered the College of Emporia on a scholarship during late summer 1902.
-During his sophmore year he played football and was Athletic editor of the college weekly paper.
+During his sophomore year he played football and was Athletic editor of the college weekly paper.
 During the summer of 1904 he worked on the Coffeyville Daily Record, in Coffeyville, Kansas, a paper recently purchased by his cousin Roland Murdock.
 The following summer he worked on the Kansas City Globe in Kansas City, Kansas.
 After one term at Yale University during the fall of 1906, he returned to Emporia to work on the Emporia Gazette.

 The owner-editor of that newspaper, William Allen White, had previously employed Pemberton during the summer of 1906 before he left for Yale.
 White had gotten his start on a newspaper owned by Pemberton's maternal relatives the Murdocks, and supported the political ambitions of Pemberton's uncle Victor Murdock, owner-editor of the Wichita Eagle.
 By April 1907 Pemberton was enrolled in the School of Journalism at the University of Kansas, while still working for The Emporia Gazette.
 He pledged Phi Delta Theta fraternity upon returning to the University of Kansas in September 1907, and joined the Dramatic Club.
 He graduated with a Bachelor of Arts degree in June 1908.

 During the next two years Pemberton worked full-time for the Emporia Gazette, becoming White's star reporter then city editor by August 1909.
 A long profile he wrote of the folksy poet Walt Mason was carried by newspapers across the country in early 1910.
 In April 1910 he left Kansas to take up what he thought was a position on The Sun in New York City.